dialex/start-testing/docs/types/test-pyramid.md

 ![testPyramid](/docs/_media/articles/test-pyramid-rosie-circles.png)

-…

-- Diff pyramids or perspectives
-- What is important to take out of it

->

-Many flavours, just as ice-creams.
+With time, many more models were created besides the original pyramid.
+Nowadays you have many flavours to pick from, just like ice creams.
 Speaking of which:

 - [the ice cream cone](https://alisterbscott.com/kb/testing-pyramids/) (or [cupcake](https://www.thoughtworks.com/insights/blog/introducing-software-testing-cupcake-anti-pattern))
 - [the trophy](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications)